mathworks/2D-Lid-Driven-Cavity-Flow-Incompressible-Navier-Stokes-Solver/docs_part1/vanilaCavityFlow_EN.md

 # Animation of the Velocity Field

 Making animation of the flow field is the fun part of CFD (Colorful Fluid Dynamics).
 In addition to the contour plot, let's create an arrow plot that represents the velocity using `quiver` function.
 The code below generates GIF.
-The numerical integration process discussed above is now in the function `updateVelocityField.m.`
+The numerical integration process discussed above is now in the function `updateVelocityField_Euler.m.`